1987 Maryland train collision: Changes for future prevention

 A form of Rule G has existed in many railroad operating manuals for decades.
 However, the federal codification of this rule was deemed necessary to assure that any violator would be dealt with in a consistent and harsh manner.
-Also, anyone who passes a stop signal loses his or her FRA certification for a period not less than 30 days for a first offense.
+Also, anyone who passes a stop signal loses their FRA certification for a period not less than 30 days for a first offense.
 This is per 49 CFR part 240.

 In 1991—prompted in large part by the Chase crash—Congress authorized mandatory random drug-testing for all employees in "safety-sensitive" jobs in industries regulated by DOT.

 Memorials

 Ten years after the collision, the McDonogh School of Owings Mills, Maryland, decided to build a 448-seat theater in memory of one of the crash's victims and alumna, 16-year-old Ceres Millicent Horn, daughter of American mathematicians Roger and Susan Horn.
 Ceres Horn graduated from McDonogh at age 15 and enrolled and was accepted at Princeton University at age 16 where she majored in astrophysics.

-On January 4, 2007, the 20th anniversary of the crash, her family visited the theatre for the first time and attended a ceremony at the McDonogh School held in honor of their daughter.
+On January 4, 2007, the 20th anniversary of the crash, her family visited the theater for the first time and attended a ceremony at the McDonogh School held in honor of their daughter.

 The Baltimore County Fire Department's medical commander at the scene 20 years earlier told the newspaper that the Amtrak crash is still being used as a case study in effective disaster response.
 "The reason is how the members of the professional and volunteer fire departments and the community people got together."
 It was, he said, "a very sad but a very proud moment" in his career.